-VMware Alternatives – How to Navigate the VMWare Landscape After Broadcom’s Acquisition
+VMware Alternatives – How to Navigate the VMware Landscape After Broadcom’s Acquisition

 If you are a VMware customer, you will have heard all about the acquisition of VMware by Broadcom.
-This takeover has created a lot of confusion and concern among VMware users with drastic changes to the VMWare portfolio.
-In this blog, we look at what this acquisition means for your current workloads and explore the VMWare alternatives available to you.
+This takeover has created a lot of confusion and concern among VMware users with drastic changes to the VMware portfolio.
+In this blog, we look at what this acquisition means for your current workloads and explore the VMware alternatives available to you.

-What Has Changed with VMWare?
+What Has Changed with VMware?

 Broadcom’s acquisition of VMware has led to some major changes in its products and services that affect millions of customers worldwide.
 These changes are aimed at simplifying VMware’s portfolio, aligning with the industry trends, and proposedly offering more value and flexibility to customers.